konohiroaki/java8-code-kata/readme.md

 ```

-Most tests are annotated with `@Necessity(true)` which means the test only requires basic knowledge.
+Most tests are annotated with `@Easy` which means those tests only requires basic knowledge.

-Tests annotated with `@Necessity(false)` are more difficult and need to think to solve them.
+Tests annotated with `@Difficult` expect you to think a lot :grin:

 ## Where are the answers?